 In the fourth century BCE, the lower town of Myra also received city walls, and in the next century, it became - due to its position on a fertile plain - one of the six leading towns of Lycia.note[Strabo, Geography 14.3.3.]
 When the Ptolemaic king Alexander X Alexander was sent into exile in 88 BCE, he considered Myra to be a fitting royal residence.

 The town had a market place, temples, a town hall, a gymnasium, and a bathhouse that was built by the Romans in the third century CE.
 The temple of Artemis Eleuthera was called the most splendid building of Lycia.
 And of course, it had a well-known harbor.note[Cf. Acts of the Apostles 27.5.]

-Myra was destroyed in 141 CE, but rebuilt by a rich man named Opramoas, who is known to have paid for the restoration of the gymnasium and the shrine of Artemis.
+Myra was destroyed in 141 CE, but rebuilt by a rich man named Opramoas of Rhodiapolis, who is known to have paid for the restoration of the gymnasium and the shrine of Artemis.
 He also erected a statue to the goddess Tyche and spent lavishly for the emperor's cult.

 Among the main buildings of Myra were the granaries in Andriake, the sea port, which was situated about four kilometers southwest of the main city.
 These buildings were erected after 129 by the emperor Hadrian, and were meant to serve the Roman army: in case of a war in the east or north, troops could be transferred more easily.
 The site was well-chosen because the harbor, essentially the estuary of the small Andriakos river, was protected against storms by a large promontory.